ibm-cloud-docs/vmwaresolutions/vmonic/under_the_hood.md

 Your software-defined data centers are provisioned and managed by using the [{{site.data.keyword.vmwaresolutions_short}} console](https://cloud.ibm.com/infrastructure/vmware-solutions/console){:external}.
 You log in to the console by using your IBMid account.

 From the VMware Solutions catalog, you can provision one of several kinds of virtualization environment.
-The featured virtualization solution is *VMware vCenter Server on {{site.data.keyword.cloud_notm}}*, which offers VMware's vSphere hypervisor, VMware vCenter Server, VMware NSX, and optionally VMware vSAN.
+The featured virtualization solution is vCenter Server, which offers VMware's vSphere hypervisor, VMware vCenter Server, VMware NSX, and optionally VMware vSAN.
 You can also provision this environment with more add–on services that provide backup, disaster recovery, migration, security, compliance, and networking services.

 Before ordering a vCenter Server instance, you must configure your {{site.data.keyword.cloud_notm}} infrastructure API key in the VMware Solutions catalog.
 To do this, click the [Settings](https://cloud.ibm.com/infrastructure/vmware-solutions/console/settings){:external} link in the left menu of the console, and enter your user name and API key where prompted for {{site.data.keyword.cloud_notm}} infrastructure credentials.
 The system verifies that your API key and account have appropriate permissions and settings to deploy your instance.